Public Reserved Lands

 - Harvesting is conducted by private contractors under the supervision of Public Lands Foresters.

-- Our timber management is certified by the Forest Stewardship Council® (FSC®) and the Sustainable Forest Initiative® (SFI ®)
+- Our timber management is certified by the Forest Stewardship Council® (FSC®) and the Sustainable Forestry Initiative® (SFI ®)

 Our Contact Information:

 Call the Bureau of Parks and Lands main office, (207) 287-4960, to be directed to the appropriate Region Office.